 - Many applications allow users to become a “fan” or “like,” or otherwise associate their own virtual profile with that of the library’s profile on these sites.
 As with more traditional library resources, the library system takes no responsibility for enforcing any restrictions which a parent or guardian may place on the use of these applications.

 - The Lower Merion Library System reserves the right to reproduce comments, posts, and messages in other venues.
 For example, if a user posts a positive book review, we may quote from or reproduce the review on the library website, or in a newspaper or newsletter.
 We will not use identifying information unless the user grants permission.

 - Library staff will regularly evaluate all LMLS social media applications for utility and quality.
 Any application may be terminated at any time without prior notice.

 - Participating in any Lower Merion Library System social media application constitutes agreement with our Internet Use Policy.

 - Residents’ postings on any social media site affiliated with LMLS and the Township do not serve as formal requests for service from the LMLS or the Township.
 Any citizen needing a response from the Township should call, email or visit the appropriate department.

 - Comments by the public on LMLS’ or the Township’s sites do not reflect in any way the opinions and position of the Lower Merion Township government, or its officers, elected officials, staff and/or employees.

-- While the Facebook page is available 24/7, LMLS and the Township will generally only monitor comments and postings during regular business hours.
+- While Social Media is available 24/7, LMLS and the Township will generally only monitor comments and postings during regular business hours.

 - Violations of this policy may be referred to the proper legal authorities.